lorenzwalthert/strcode/README.md

 -   The number of `#` used in front of the break character (`___`, `...`, `. .`) corresponds to the level of granularity that is separated.
 -   level 1 sections use roman numbers, level 2 sections use upper-case letters and level 3 sections use lower-case letters.
 -   The breaks characters `___`, `...`, `. .` were chosen such that they reflect the level of granularity, namely `___` has a much higher visual density than `. .`.
--   Each block has an (optional) short comment on what the next block is about.
+-   Each block has an (optional) short comment on what that block is about.

-The separators do all have length 80.
+The separators all have length 80.
 The value is looked up in the global option `strcode$char_length` and can be changed by the user (either every session manually or using .Rprofile).
 For each of the introduced separators, there is an Add-in function.
-You can also call them from the console
+You can also call them from the console:

 -   `strcode::insert_l1_break()`
 -   `strcode::insert_l2_break()`